imiraoui/ConcertTicketAnalysis/README.md

 ## Conclusion

 While this project was challenging, we have successfully designed a tool that can predict concert selling out with a precision of more than **85%** (a 17x uplift over the naive baseline model).
+LightGBM and Random Forests provided with the best precision and consistently generated results between 85-95% precision.
 Going forward, we are trying to implement a more robust model that could predict the *clearing price* of a concert ticket, allowing artists and venues to price tickets so as to maximize revenue and fan engagement.

 We are convinced that this project could have important consequences on the music industry as a whole.
 Beyond revolutionizing the scalping industry, this could become invaluable for artists and concert halls and allow them to price their events much more efficiently.
 As another example, labels and artists could also use this tool to get a better of sense of performers' popularity and the demand for such events.